dbt-labs/dbt-athena/README.md

 - `external_location` (`default=none`)
   - If set, the full S3 path in which the table will be saved.
-  - Does not work with Iceberg table or Hive table with `ha` set to true.
+  - Does not work with Hive table with `ha` set to true.
 - `partitioned_by` (`default=none`)
   - An array list of columns by which the table will be partitioned
   - Limited to creation of 100 partitions (*currently*)